-Drug-sniffing dogs, armed police officers, metal
+Drug-sniffing dogs, armed police officers, metal detectors, security cameras.

 The requirements for a prison?
 No. The nation's public schools.

 During the last decade, violence in U.S. schools has reached epidemic proportions.

 So much so that for many school boards, protecting students is on the agenda

 more than items that address their educational needs.
 For the safety and security

 industry, this focus on protecting America's children has become a priority